material-components/material-components-ios/contributing/releasing.md

 is expected to do the following, in order of priority:

 - Do not break Google.
-- Cut a release as early in the working calendar week as possible, NYC time, without exception.
+- Cut a release as early in the working calendar week as possible.
 - Land a release at least once every calendar week.

 If something is stopping the release engineer from achieving any of the above goals, the culprit